 Dr. Laile was born in Ohio, the son of Irvin (who worked as a plumber, mechanist and later, a steel plant inspector) and Stella Laile.
 Dr. Laile graduated from the Ohio State University College of Dentistry in 1937.
 According to a summary of his career in the 1953 and 1961 Official National Guard Registers, he was commissioned into the Organized Reserve Corps as a 1st lieutenant on June 14, 1937.
 He went on active duty on April 1, 1941 and was promoted to captain on August 2, 1941.

 Captain Laile almost certainly joined the 32nd Station Hospital while it was operating in Tlemcen, Algeria sometime during 1943, most likely replacing Captain Earl Shindell.
-He was definitely a member of the unit by December 31, 1943 when he is listed on a roster as Chief of Dental Service.
+He was definitely a member of the unit by November 25, 1943, when he signed a Thanksgiving celebration program along with several other officers from the unit.
+On December 31, 1943 he was listed on the 32nd Station Hospital roster as Chief of Dental Service.
 He was promoted to major on February 15, 1944.
 In April 1945, Major Laile rotated home to the United States on temporary duty for “rehabilitation, recuperation and recovery purposes” via the 7th Replacement Depot.
 There’s no indication he returned to the unit before it was deactivated that summer.
 After leaving the 32nd Station Hospital, he was promoted to lieutenant colonel on January 8, 1946.